avianinc/SLAB/README.md

 # OpenMBEE - MMS(4.0.7) w/Visual Editor and Cameo MDK Plugin

 OK...
 Let me go through this.
-It was a tough learn and a bit if this setup is not working as advertized but its a great head start for all you regular engineers (like me...) to get going with a full fledged OpenMBEE installation with little overhead.
+It was a tough learn and a bit of this setup is not working as advertized but its a great head start for all you regular engineers (like me...) to get going with a full fledged OpenMBEE installation with little overhead.

 Whats included:
 - MMS 4.0.7